Emergence of Time from a Twisted Spectral Triple in Almost-Commutative Geometry: Twisted Spectral Triples

 We can introduce the $\rho$-product $\langle\, \cdot \, , \, \cdot \, \rangle_\rho$ defined in \cite{devastato2018lorentz} by the relation

-We require $\rho$ to be $\calB(\calH)$-regular, i.e., regular on all $\calB(\calH)$\footnote{This stronger requirement is essential for many results.}.
-This assumption implies the equality of left and right adjoints and ensures the uniqueness of the adjoint operation:
+We require $\rho$ to be $\calB(\calH)$-regular\footnote{i.e., regular on all $\calB(\calH)$.
+This stronger requirement is essential for many results.}.
+This implies the equality of left and right adjoints $\dagger_L$ and $\dagger_R$ (see \cite{nieuvsignchange} for the definitions) and ensures the uniqueness of the adjoint: